General Research Seminar (AFS)

 V-Dem Lunch Seminar

 V-Dem seminars focus on questions of democracy.
 International researchers and parts of V-Dem’s global team present their research on issues such as violence in connection with elections in democratic countries, the stability of party systems in new democracies, and democratic and authoritarian regimes.
-Chairs: Staffan I. Lindberg.
+Chair: Staffan I. Lindberg.